mnlipp/jgrapes/TcpEchoApp.md

 associated "main" channel.
 This causes events to be propagated according to the associations between components and the "main" channel.
-However, when an event is delivered to a handler, the channel that it is associated with is the `IOSubChannel` that the event was fired on.
+However, when an event is delivered to a handler, the channel that it is associated with is the `IOSubchannel` that the event was fired on.

 In our example application, the `TcpServer` creates a new `IOSubchannel` instance (with `networkChannel`